Errors

 ## Map Status Codes to Caller Behavior

-HTTP status codes tell your integration the broad class of problem.
-Mailrith's error code tells your integration what to do next.
+HTTP status codes tell your integration the broad problem class.
+Mailrith's error code tells your integration what action to take next.

 Always log the status code, Mailrith error code, request path, and integration job name together.
-That gives the person debugging the issue enough context without exposing the full API key or private subscriber data.
+These fields give the person debugging the issue enough context without exposing the full API key or private subscriber data.

 - `400` means the request shape or values are invalid.
 Fix the request before retrying.